pasws18/documentation/setupguide/setupguide.md

 #### Use the app

 When you start the app for the first time, you need to log in.
 Enter `admin` as username and `adminiscooler` as password.
-Also make sure to allow the app to use the emulators location and set the emulators location to a location in Berlin. (e.g. 52.5140, 13.3350)
+Also make sure to allow the app to use the emulators location and set the emulators location to a location in Berlin. (e.g. 52.5140, 13.3350).
+It possibly happens, that some markers on the map are not displayed correctly (indicated by the "default" red Google Maps Markers).
+To fix issue just reload the app by either double pressing `R` or pressing `Ctrl+M` and selecting "Reload" in the pop up menu.

 ### Alternative to AVD